-As the director of a UK limited company, there are certain duties and obligations imposed on you by the Companies Act 2006.
+As the director of a UK limited company, there are certain statutory duties and obligations imposed on you by the Companies Act 2006.
 Fail to meet these obligations and you risk being fined, prosecuted and disqualified.

 What are the Duties of a Limited Company Director?

 The directors of a company are in charge of the management of the business on a day-to-day basis.
 They must make operational decisions to ensure the company meets its strategic objectives.
 As a director, you work as an agent of the company appointed by the shareholders.
 A key part of that is to participate in board meetings to make decisions that fulfil the company’s obligations.

 7 Duties of Directors in Company Law